 In the final year of the program, students take a two-part course, MI 796,797 Field Methods and Linguistic Analysis I, II, in which they work with a speaker of a language to analyze the structure of the language and investigate translation issues, drawing upon what they have learned to exegete key biblical passages and address linguistic and translation issues, just as they would as a translator on the field.

-Semantics and Pragmatics in Translation addresses linguistic meaning at various levels of language.
+Semantics for Exegesis and Translation addresses linguistic meaning at various levels of language.
 The difference between meaning and reference is explained, semantic distinctions such as homonymy, polysemy, and ambiguity are explored, and the components of meaning are studied.
 The student learns to investigate terms and create definitions based on a thorough semantic analysis.
 The implications of these findings for exegesis and translation are explored.

 MI 754 Grammatical Analysis in Translation

 Grammatical Analysis in Translation surveys the principal structures associated with words, phrases, clauses, and sentences across the world’s languages and the implications of these structures for translation.
 The manner in which grammatical information is encoded in the verbal system is treated, followed by in-depth discussion of how meaning can be accurately conveyed from language system into another.
 Exegetical skills are strengthened through discussion of common translation problems and their appropriate solutions.

 Text Linguistics in Translation surveys units of communication beyond the level of the sentence, from the paragraph to larger textual units.
 Linguistic features that signal a textual unit’s internal cohesion and integrity are contrasted with features that signal a division.
 Interpretive matters such as participant reference, prominence, and direct and indirect quotations are also discussed.
 The implications for translation are examined in detail and solutions addressed.